Drinking Water: Groundwater Standards

 Perfluorobutanoic Acid (PFBA)

-The groundwater standards for perfluorobutanoic acid (PFBA) were recommended in Cycle 11 (2020).
+DHS recommended groundwater standards for perfluorobutanoic acid (PFBA) in Cycle 11 (2020).
+However, these standards were not adopted in administrative rule.**

-• Recommended preventive action limit = 2 µg/L
+• Recommended Preventive Action Limit (Cycle 11) = 2 µg/L

 Perfluorobutanoic acid (PFBA) is a type of per- and polyfluoroalkyl substances (PFAS).
 Studies have shown that exposure to high levels of some PFAS can affect health - potential effects include increased cholesterol levels, decrease antibody response to certain vaccines, and reduced fertility in women.